blueskythlikesclouds/SonicAudioTools/README.md

 ## [ACB Editor](https://github.com/blueskythlikesclouds/SonicAudioTools/tree/master/Source/AcbEditor)
 This tool allows you to edit the audio content of an ACB file.
-A more advanced version like CSB Builder is planned to be made soon.

 ## [ACB Finder](https://github.com/blueskythlikesclouds/SonicAudioTools/tree/master/Source/AcbFinder)
 This tool allows you to find AWB files and link them back to the ACB, required in extracting certain ACB files.